 The afternoon drive-time host for Cleveland’s NPR station, overseeing continued listener-growth in WCPN’s most listened-to day-part.

-Duties include conceiving and producing interviews, features and series; and coordinating and collaborating with colleagues for on-air debriefs, interviews, and segments.
-Part of a weekend and auxiliary news editor rotation.
+Conceive, produce, report, and edit interviews, features, series, and long-form storytelling.
+Create web-intentional material for social media platforms.
+Served as an auxiliary news editor.
 Conceived, reported, edited, hosted, and produced long-form radio programs on topics like immigration, community-police relations, and lead poisoning.
 Anchored live radio coverage for the verdict of patrolman Michael Brelo.
 Lead producer and host for election coverage in 2014, 2016, coordinating an in-studio team of up to four people.
 Contributor to NPR, the BBC, Swissinfo, PRI’s The World, and more.

-Moderator and facilitator for events including: City Club event on foreign policy challenges for President-elect Trump, broadcast on C-SPAN; City Club event on ISIS, on Russia/Ukraine/Crimea, on Immigration, etc; Midtown Cleveland annual meeting; International law conference: the Obama Administration’s Legacy with respect to Crisis and Conflict in the Middle East
+Work includes television and digital projects (for WVIZ/PBS), including news analysis for a weekly reporters round-table; filing television reports; hosting a local television auction; and moderating community events and fora: City Club event on foreign policy challenges for President-elect Trump, broadcast on C-SPAN; City Club event on ISIS, on Russia/Ukraine/Crimea, on Immigration, etc; Midtown Cleveland annual meeting; International law conference: the Obama Administration’s Legacy with respect to Crisis and Conflict in the Middle East

 Notable Stories: Our Land: A conversation about community policing; Hough Residents Want To Focus On Positivity, Leave The Past In The Past; Cleveland’s Gangs; An Orchid Empire; Interview with Strobe Talbott; Restaurateur Honored With Knighthood; Hard Choices And Tight Budgets: Food Insecurity In Northeast Ohio; A Clevelander, Retired Flight Attendant, And Women’s Rights Pioneer